A simple yet sophisticated dessert to impress all your guests – this smooth and creamy Blueberry Panna Cotta Recipe is perfect.

-So today I present to you one of my favorite desserts ever – panna cotta.
-Silky, smoothy, creamy, delicate – panna cotta blueberry sauce will have you oohing and aahing after the first bite.
+So today I present to you one of my favorite desserts ever – blueberry panna cotta.
+Silky, smoothy, creamy, delicate – blueberry panna cotta will have you oohing and aahing after the first bite.
 When topped with a lime infused blueberry sauce you won’t be able to resist.

 Best of all this impressive dessert is easy to make and can be made days ahead of time and with no baking required this panna cotta blueberry sauce dessert is the perfect dish to celebrate with this weekend.

-A simple yet sophisticated dessert to impress all your guests - Panna Cotta with Blueberry Sauce
+A simple yet sophisticated dessert to impress all your guests - Blueberry Panna Cotta with Blueberry Sauce

 - 3 tablespoons cold water